rizac/gfzreport/gfzreport/templates/annual/sphinx/report.rst

 :Authors: Author1* (Institute1), Author2 (Institute2), Author3 (Institute1)

-..
-The abstract (AUTHOR INPUT).
-In LaTeX, this will be rendered inside a \begin{abstract}\end{abstract}
-   commands

-:Abstract: write your abstract here, you can add newlines but remeber:
-           you should indent
-           any new line

 .. the citation section.
 Write here how the user should cite this report, and/or how to cite any data related to this report, if needed.
 The text below will be rendered in the title back page in LaTeX.